Three Peaks Challenge Ltd logo

 Plan Your Own Surrey Three Peaks Challenge

-The Surrey Three Peaks Challenge is a 23-mile circular walk summiting the three highest points in Surrey — Box Hill, Holmbury Hill and Leith Hill.
-It's an ideal introduction to three peaks challenges, offering beautiful countryside without the technical demands or remote locations of the mountain versions.
+The Surrey Three Peaks Challenge is a 23-mile circular walk summiting the three highest points in Surrey - Box Hill, Holmbury Hill and Leith Hill.
+It is a practical introduction to three peaks challenges, without the technical demands or remote locations of the mountain versions.

-Accessible from London and the South East, it's perfect for groups looking for a serious walking challenge without travelling far from home.
+Accessible from London and the South East, it's a strong option for groups looking for a serious walking challenge without travelling far from home.

 Prefer a guided event?

-Our Open Surrey Three Peaks includes professional guides, checkpoints with refreshments, and full support — £70 per person.
+Our Guided Surrey Three Peaks includes professional guides, checkpoints with refreshments and full support at £70 per person.

 View Guided Dates